 With reference to your future aspirations, what are your expectations of the Post 16 Musical Theatre course at The BRIT School?

 What do you feel you contribute to a team?
 Give an example of your participation in a team event.

 Tell us about a musical theatre composer who you admire.
 Explain the reasons for your choices.

 You will explore a wide range of performing arts work and develop as both an artist and as a person.
 The course is designed to give equal focus to acting, singing and dance and the development of skills and knowledge in these performance disciplines.
 There are a variety of performance opportunities across the course so you can put technique into practise.
 These include devising, working in the community and public performances of existing and new musical work, all produced to the highest technical standard in the School’s theatres and external venues.
-Recent productions include: Kiss Me Kate, Little Shop of Horrors, Legally Blonde and Seussical the Musical.
+Recent productions include: Rent, Jesus Christ Superstar, Into The Woods, and Songs for a New World.